 If your in the market for true value and luxury artwork, Avoid online POD megastores (print on demand websites) which are nothing more than "reallycheapart.com" online art malls.
 These sites use a variety of third party off site vendors and consumer grade labs to cheaply manufacture kitschy products (mugs, pillow cases & shower curtains) as well as low-end consumer grade prints for the masses.

-It's usually a completely unvetted process.
+It's usually a completely unvetted process, it's not like a juried Art Show or an official event.
 Anything goes - including phone pics.
 Some of the most well known POD's and online art malls are Fine Art America, Zazzle, Etsy, RedBubble and list goes on, and on, and on.
 Certainly, they offer a convenience to someone that doesn't plan to exert much effort for their own behalf, but little else.

 MY OWN PERSONAL EXPERIENCE

-I actually have personal experience with Fine Art America dating back nearly 15 years.
+I actually have personal experience with Fine Art America dating back over 15 years.
 At that time, I was seeking to partner with frame shops in my area to handle the "framing & matting" for my print sales.
 Oh, how I loathed cutting custom mats and mounting the prints!
-What I found was local frame shops were unwilling to provide me with an artists discount, despite the fact my business was a significant boost to their own.
+What I found was local frame shops were unwilling to provide me with a fair artists discount, despite the fact my photography business was a significant boost to their own.
+Their markups were over 600% and the greed just oozed off of them.
 My online searches for frames & mats led me to FAA.
 For the time being, I was happy to have someplace that could provide that service for my growing business.

-The more my photography business continued to grow, I increasingly became unsettled with the entire process of FAA and not having control or being part of the customer service with my buyers.
+The more my photography business continued to grow, I increasingly became unsettled with the entire process of FAA, having no control, and not being part of the customer service with my buyers.
 I had numerous opportunities to inspect the FAA version of Acrylic & Metal prints created by consumer grade labs up close and in person.
-They did NOT meet my expectations one bit.
-The acrylic pieces they produce are not even face-mounted high-end fine art prints.
-Instead they print directly on the back side of the acrylic which is the lowest quality acrylic available.
+They did NOT meet my expectations.
+For example, the acrylic pieces they produce are not even face-mounted high-end fine art prints.
+Instead, they print directly on the back side of the acrylic - which is the lowest quality acrylic available.

-With FAA, the artist has no ability to "turn off" those low-end print media styles.
-I also found that access to the artist clientele list - the folks that purchased my imagery through FAA, is declined.
-I was completely isolated from communicating with buyers that loved my work, unless they reached me through a discreet contact button.
-In addition, they place artworks in their own packaging - with their own company logo - without a mention of the actual artist anywhere.
+As a member of FAA, the artist has no ability to "turn off" the availability of those low-end print media styles if they are concerned by being associated with poor quality pieces.
+The reality is, this opens the artist up to damaging their own reputation.
+I also found that access to the artist past buyers clientele list - the folks that already purchased my imagery through FAA, is declined.
+This completely isolates myself from communicating with buyers that loved my work, unless they reached me directly through a very discreet contact button.
+If they were lucky to find that contact link, the emails would not be direct.
+Instead, they are done within the website and the buyers contact information as well as my own email information is withheld.
+In addition, FAA places shipped artworks in their own packaging - with their own company logo - without any mention or information of the artist that created the artwork.

-I lost interest in using the POD site quickly, and began reducing my footprint to keep only some older Open Edition images I uploaded years ago that seem to resonate with the FAA buyers demographics.
-My primary focus found me navigating away from the now dated framed & matted artworks, and directly towards high-end museum grade acrylic glass gallery floats.
+I lost interest in using the Fine Art America POD site within a few short years, and began a concerted effort to reduce my footprint there.
+I decided to keep a lower volume of my older Open Editions - images I uploaded years ago that seemed to resonate with the FAA buyers demographics.
+In addition, changes in my appreciation of modern high-end print technologies found me navigating away from the currently outdated traditional framed & matted artworks.
+My current focus has been aimed more towards high-end museum grade acrylic glass gallery floats, Chromaluxe Dye-Infused metal prints, and DuraPlaq Wood Float Plaques.

 QUALITY vs QUANTITY

 Make no mistake, the huge online art malls are all about quantity over quality.
 The allure of selling a high quantity of artworks cheaply is a huge turnoff for me.
-Compromising gallery quality for mass produced artworks is NOT something I'd be proud of.
-I enjoy the complete experience of communicating directly with a prospective client before a purchase.
-Then following up during the process of creating the piece, and finally to delivering the Certificate of Authenticity.
-When I receive an email arrive saying "Its so beautiful", that is an adrenaline rush you'll never experience with any POD, and makes the entire process worth while.
+Compromising gallery quality for mass produced artworks is something I would NOT be proud of.
+I enjoy the complete experience of communicating directly with a prospective client before they make a purchase.
+Then when following up during the process of creating the piece, and finally to delivering the Certificate of Authenticity.
+When I receive an email arrive saying "Its so beautiful", that is an adrenaline rush you'll never experience with any POD, and makes the entire hands-on process worth while.

 Limited Edition of 100